-- ix.
-In order to progress from level 4 to level 5, a full-time student must obtain a minimum of 90 credits at level 4. - x.
-In order to progress from level 5 to level 6, a full-time student must obtain a minimum of 210 credits at level 4 or above, including a minimum of 90 credits at level 5 or above. - xi.
-There are no progression requirements for part-time students.
+- ix) In order to progress from level 4 to level 5, a full-time student must obtain a minimum of 90 credits at level 4. - x) In order to progress from level 5 to the Year Abroad, a full-time student must obtain a minimum of 195 credits at level 4 or above, including a minimum of 75 credits at level 5 or above. - xi) In order to progress from the Year Abroad to level 6, a full-time student must complete the Year Abroad in a satisfactory way and obtain a minimum of 210 credits at level 4 or above, including a minimum of 90 credits at level 5 or above.